alahmnat/dni-date-converter/README.md

 ```

 ##### `toSurfaceDate()`
 Returns a new `Date` object set to the Gregorian calendar equivalent of the `DniDate`'s date and time.
+The time of this object is aligned so that calling `.toUTCString()` will provide the proper UTC time, and adjusting the value down by 7 hours will provide the proper D'ni Cavern date.

+##### `toCavernDateTimeString()`

+Returns a full date and time string containing the Gregorian equivalent of the configured D'ni date in the Cavern's local time zone (UTC-0700).

 #### Getters

 * `getHahr()`
 * `getVailee()` (Returns a value between 0 and 9 representing the numerical vailee value.)
-* `getVaileeName(useDniFontMapping)` (Returns the actual vailee name as a string value.
-When `useDniFontMapping` is true, the output can be mapped to the webfont version of Cyan's Dnifont font.
-When `useDniFontMapping` is false, the output is written in [OTS](https://archive.guildofarchivists.org/wiki/D%27ni_(language)#Old_Transliteration_Standard).)
+* `getVaileeName([useDniFontMapping])` (Returns the actual vailee name as a string value.
+When `useDniFontMapping` is `true`, the output can be mapped to the webfont version of Cyan's Dnifont font.
+When `useDniFontMapping` is `false`, the output is written in [OTS](https://archive.guildofarchivists.org/wiki/D%27ni_(language)#Old_Transliteration_Standard).
+The default value for `useDniFontMapping` is `false`.)
 * `getYahr()`
 * `getGartahvo()`
 * `getPartahvo()` (Not commonly used; this value divides the D'ni yahr into 5 segments, rather than the tahvo's 25.)